nebari-dev/nebari-docs/docs/docs/started/deploy.md

 - You expect that your infrastructure will not exceed the existing resources capabilities

-If you intend to use Nebari HPC please follow this tutorial on [How to install and setup Nebari HPC on bare metal machines](/how-tos/nebari-hpc).
+For instructions on installing and deploying Nebari HPC, please visit [How to install and setup Nebari HPC on bare metal machines](/how-tos/nebari-hpc).

 :::note
 Although it is possible to deploy Nebari HPC on the Cloud, it is not generally recommended due to possible high costs.
 For more information, check out the base cost section of the docs.
 :::

 </TabItem>
 <TabItem value="local" label="Local">